inttter/iinter.me/content/noting-down-stuff.md

 However, I do it in an uncommon way, that I haven't seen many other people doing. **I note down stuff on [Discord](https://discord.com)**.

-At first, this might sound odd, until you realise that anyone can make a server that is just **you** in it, and since nobody else can see what you write, aka private, it makes a server a great place to store stuff you're thinking about doing.
+At first, this might sound odd, until you realize that anyone can make a server that is just **you** in it, and since nobody else can see what you write, aka private, it makes a server a great place to store stuff you're thinking about doing.

 <img src="/blog/noting-down-stuff/note.png" alt="I wanted to replace <a> tags with <Link> tags, so I wrote it down before I forgot.">